nmushegian/minicash-wikidocs/pages/minicash.md

 -
 - Minicash is just a massively simplified version of Bitcoin.
 - One goal is to demonstrate how Bitcoin was designed to scale to high throughput with just medium-sized blocks.
 We say "medium-sized" to emphasize that small vs big block debate both end in unworkable extremes, but a reasonable choice of constants and finalized protocol sidesteps this debate and allows us to strike a balance between full node requirements and network throughput.
 - The reason bitcoin has not scaled even with projects going for the "middle ground" approach (ie, Bitcoin Cash) is that the client is just badly engineered.
-It is layers of
+The client may have started one way or another, but over a decade of patchwork engineering ha
 -
 - [[philosophy]] and design context
 - [[principles]] of minicash